 - Topics Covered: Appearance Panel, Patterns, 3D Effects

 Final Image: Gorgeous Metallic Text Effect

 Step 1: Gorgeous Metallic Text Effect

-To being creating our beautiful metallic text effect tutorial, create a New Document and with the Type Tool write out the word or words of your choice.
+To being creating our beautiful metallic text effect tutorial, first create a New Document.
+Then, with the Type Tool, write out the word or words of your choice.
 Use an elegant but thick serif font.
 Expand the text and set the fill color to gold (

 Ungroup the letters and focus on one at a time.
 I’ll be primarily working on the M. Go to Effect > 3D > Extrude & Bevel and enter in the following settings:

 - Surface: Plastic Shading

 Expand the Appearance of the letter under Object.
 You can repeat the previous step on each of your letters.
 Note that to get the look of the lettrs below, you’ll have to carefully revolve the Y-Axis of the 3D effect so each letter is a bit different and looks like they’re curving to the sides.